maximtereshchenko/conveyor/README.md

     * Remote repository is defined with a URL to a repository with `Maven 2` layout
     * The property `conveyor.repository.remote.cache.directory` defines the directory, where remote directories should store downloaded artifacts and schematics.
 It is relative to the directory, where the schematic definition is located.
-The default value is `.conveyor-modules` located in the root schematic's directory
+The default value is `.conveyor-cache` located in the root schematic's directory